pron/sysman/README.md

 ```
 shutdown <params>
 ```
-sends the shutdown command to the remote hosts and disconnects them. you can shut down a subset of the hosts by using "!<hostnames>: !shutdown ..."
+sends the shutdown command to the remote hosts and disconnects them. you can shut down a subset of the hosts by using `!<hostnames>: !shutdown ...`

 ### sysman environment variables

-    `echo` - sets echoing of the sent commands (after translation) `convert` - sets translation on/off
+    echo - sets echoing of the sent commands (after translation) convert - sets translation on/off
-    `timeout` - sets the time for connection timeout `delay` - sets file transfer speed
+    timeout - sets the time for connection timeout delay - sets file transfer speed
-    `color` - sets host title color (0 - disabled)
+    color - sets host title color (0 - disabled)
-    `parallel` - set parallel execution
+    parallel - set parallel execution
-    `comment` - set the string comment. lines beginning with this string will not be sent
+    comment - set the string comment. lines beginning with this string will not be sent

 ### sysman command line variables

-    `$hosts` - a list of all currently connected hosts `$host` - for each host, equals the name of the host the command is running on `$1`, `$2`, ... - the command line arguments
+    $hosts - a list of all currently connected hosts
+    $host - for each host, equals the name of the host the command is running on
+    $1, $2, ... - the command line arguments
-    `$*` - all the command line arguments
+    $* - all the command line arguments

 These variables can be used in any command.
-The variables $1,$2,... and $* are the values passed to sysman when it was started and are especially useful in sysman scripts (See below).
+The variables `$1`,`$2`,... and `$*` are the values passed to sysman when it was started and are especially useful in sysman scripts (See below).

 The variable $host has a different value for each host.
-For example, typing "echo $host" would result in each host echoing its name (the one used by sysman).
-This variable is usually used in local redirection (See beclow).
+For example, typing `echo $host` would result in each host echoing its name (the one used by sysman).
+This variable is usually used in local redirection (See below).

 ### sysman files